29TH MARCH: Golf, tennis, outside pool & classes are back - see our offers page for No Joining Fee!

-Why do your use the gym?
+Why do you use the gym?
 What are your goals?
 There is only one thing our Gym Team loves more than a challenge, and that is success.
 If you want help achieving your goals then you’ve come to the right place.
 When our Personal Trainers ask what members want to achieve at the gym the most popular responses are ‘fitness’, ‘muscle tone’, ‘strength’ or ‘weight loss’.
-Read on for some top tips to achieving each of these by our Assistant Gym Manager, Nick Rose.

 Fitness is a very broad term, which covers strength, cardiovascular levels as well as flexibility.
 Usually if someone comes to me and says they want to get ‘fitter’ I would devise them a programme involving all three elements above.
 The cardio would be based on their current fitness levels, beginners would be steady state or LSD cardio with the more advanced you will be looking to adopt the harder styles like interval or fartlek.
 If they are incredibly fit and want to push though where they currently are, harder versions of interval training such as tabatas can also be adopted, but only with physically fit clients.